Cool as Glass: Affordable Collecting

 5 Secrets to Making Your Galley Kitchen Work

 The galley kitchen in my guesthouse is tiny.
 The floor space measures a mere 5” x 7”.
 And when it came time to begin my renovations, I faced one dispirited little space.
-The walls were beige, the countertops were beige Formica, and the floor was a beige linoleum.
-But I did some sleuthing on Pinterest for photos of galley kitchens that work, and the secrets were hiding in plain sight.
+But I did some sleuthing for photos of galley kitchens that work, and the secrets were hiding in plain sight.

 Reading the room.